Why do we teach this course?

 What are my options after GCSE?

 After the GCSE course, you will have covered several topics that are also covered in A level maths.
 Both mathematics and further mathematics are offered as Level 3 courses at BMAT STEM Academy.
 You may continue to study statistics in university.
-Top careers with average salaries for statistics majors include:
+Top careers with average salaries for statistics degrees include:

 - Data Scientist - £101,000